SnehaSugilal/IBN-Guest_Isolation-PacketTracer/README.md

 **Lab Series**

-Part 1 — IBN Guest Isolation
+Part 1: IBN Guest Isolation

-Part 2 — MAC Learning
+Part 2: MAC Learning

-**Intent*: Guests cannot reach corporate resources.
+**Intent**: Guests cannot reach corporate resources.
 Guests can still access the internet.

 This lab simulates the outcome of Intent-Based Networking (IBN) — manually implementing what platforms like Cisco DNA Center would automate.
 The intent is declared first.
 Every config decision follows from it.